miquel-espinosa/COP-GEN-Beta/README.md

 NOTE on the config file:
 - Since we are training on a toy dataset, we set the batch size to 8.
 Feel free to increase it for larger datasets.
-- Logging frequency, eval frequency, and save frequency are set to 2 for faster training.
+- Logging frequency, eval frequency, and save frequency are set to 2 for faster logging.
 Feel free to increase it for larger datasets.

 Visual results, checkpoints, and logs are stored in a generated folder called `workdir`.